pangenome/manyfa/README.md

 ### Required Arguments

 - `-b <file>`: BED file with regions to extract
-- At least one FASTA file (multiple files can be specified)
+- At least one FASTA file (multiple files can be specified directly or via a list file)

 ### Options

+- `-f <file>`: File containing a list of FASTA files (one path per line)
 - `-t <threads>`: Number of threads to use (default: number of CPU cores)
 - `-p <prefix>`: Add a prefix to all FASTA headers
 - `-n`: Add numeric suffix to FASTA headers (useful for unique identifiers)